kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ## How to install the plugin into your Katalon Studio

-Here I assume you have already created a Katalon Studio project.
+Here I assume you have already created a Katalon Studio project with running Test Cases and Test Suite.

 1. download `kazurayam-ks-testobject-usage-report-x.x.x.jar` from the [Releases](https://github.com/kazurayam/kazurayam-ks-testobject-usage-report/releases) page.
 2. place the jar in the `<projectDir>/Plugins` folder